Company History

 The early eighties saw a flurry of new product innovations.
 In 1982, the Model EP-2 End Prep Lathe was introduced following the success of the EP-1.
 The EP-2 offered improvements to address the need for a portable lathe with a larger machining capacity, greater accuracy and enhanced ease of use.
 This machine would further evolve into our rugged EP-3, designed specifically for large diameter heavy wall pipe.

-Introduced at the same time was our SDB Small Diameter Beveler product line.
+Introduced at the same time was our SDB Small Diameter Beveler machine line.
 An ID mount machine, today its comprised of machines capable of end prepping .875" through 24" (22.2mm - 610mm) diameter pipe for the high-production end beveling market.

 E.H.
 Wachs celebrated our centennial 100 years to the day on June 6, 1983.
 The Wachs Centennial also marked renewed investments in research and development that sought to ensure continued growth and stability for the next hundred years.